tweag/haskell-training/material/testing.md

 We wrote the code, it compiles, but we are not checking that it behaves how we want.

+---

 Types are awesome and can encode a lot of information, but they are often not enough to guarantee the correct behavior of our application

 ---

 The first level of testing is just manual testing.

+---

-Remember that you can use the REPL to test the code you wrote
+You can use the REPL to test the code you wrote

 ```bash
 stack ghci